Singularities on Fano fibrations and beyond: Preliminaries

 \subsection{Complements}

 Let $(X,B)$ be a pair and let $X\to Z$ be a contraction.
-A \emph{strong $n$-complement} of $K_{X}+B$ over a point $z\in Z$ is of the form $K_{X}+{B}^+$ such that over some neighbourhood of $z$ we have the following properties: \begin{itemize} \item $(X,{B}^+)$ is lc,
+A \emph{strong $n$-complement} of $K_{X}+B$ over a point $z\in Z$ is of the form $K_{X}+{B}^+$ where over some neighbourhood of $z$ we have the following properties: \begin{itemize} \item $(X,{B}^+)$ is lc,

 \item $n(K_{X}+{B}^+)\sim 0$, and

 \item ${B}^+\ge B$. \end{itemize}

 When $Z$ is a point, we just say that $K_X+B^+$ is a strong $n$-complement of $K_X+B$.
 We recall one of the main results of [\ref{B-Fano}] on complements.